-The 2013 Audi A7 ranks 4 out of 15 Luxury Large Cars.
-This ranking is based on our analysis of 19 published reviews and test drives of the Audi A7, and our analysis of reliability and safety data.
+The 2013 Audi A7 ranks 5 out of 10 Super Luxury Cars.
+This ranking is based on our analysis of published reviews and test drives of the Audi A7, as well as reliability and safety data.

-Reviewers agree that the 2013 Audi A7 has balanced performance, attractive styling and a first-class interior.
-However, the A7 also costs more than most other cars in the class.
+Auto reviewers agree that the 2013 Audi A7 has balanced performance, attractive styling and a first-class interior.

-The 2013 Audi A7 has a supercharged V6 engine, which reviewers say provides plenty of power.
+The 2013 Audi A7 has a supercharged V6 engine, which test drivers say provides plenty of power.
 An eight-speed automatic transmission is also standard, which earns praise for its smooth, responsive operation.
 The 2013 A7 gets 18/28 mpg city/highway, which isn’t bad for a V6-powered luxury car.
 Still, competitors like the BMW 535i and Lexus GS 350 use less fuel.
-Test drivers are generally pleased with the A7’s handling.
+Reviewers are generally pleased with the A7’s handling.
 Some say that the A7 drives like a much smaller car, and others note that strong brakes and communicative steering reinforce the A7’s enjoyable driving experience.

 Auto writers agree that the Audi A7 features stunning interior materials, which include soft leather and variety of available woods to accent the dash, console and door trims.
 The A7 has more cargo space than most cars in the class, and test drivers write that the front seats are comfortable and supportive.
 Though a rear bench is optional, the standard back seat only seats two, and a number of reviewers also say that it is not the most comfortable place to be.
 In particular, they write that the A7’s sloping roofline may leave taller passengers wanting more headroom.
 While some reviewers say that the optional navigation system requires some study, others are impressed with its cutting-edge tech features, such as maps provided by Google Earth and a touch pad that allows you to write in addresses with your fingertip.
 Standard features include a sunroof, tri-zone climate control, push-button start and a 10-speaker stereo with satellite radio, Bluetooth and a USB port.
 Features like Bose or Bang & Olufsen sound systems, a backup camera with parking sensors, adaptive cruise control and a heated steering wheel are optional or available on higher trims.